InfoTok: Information-Theoretic Regularization for Capacity-Constrained Shared Visual Tokenization in Unified MLLMs: Introduction

 To translate above goal into a concrete objective, we propose \textbf{\textit{InfoTok}}, an information-regularized visual tokenization framework for unified multimodal understanding and generation tasks.
-InfoTok treats shared tokenization as an explicit allocation problem under a limited representational budget, controlling the information flow from images to tokens to multimodal outputs so that the resulting tokens remain sufficient for both semantic abstraction and perceptual fidelity.
+InfoTok treats shared tokenization as an explicit allocation problem under a limited representational budget, controlling the information flow from images to tokens to multimodal outputs so that the resulting tokens remain sufficient for both semantic abstraction and perceptual quality.
 Realizing this goal requires a computable criterion to regulate the trade-off, because otherwise the shared token space is determined implicitly by optimization dynamics and the balance between abstraction and fidelity becomes difficult to control.
 This motivates an information-theoretic formulation of shared tokenization.
-We adopt the Information Bottleneck (IB) principle~\cite{DBLP:journals/corr/physics-0004057,DBLP:conf/itw/TishbyZ15} to express tokenization as a principled trade-off between compression and task relevance via mutual-information (MI) terms.
-However, computing these mutual information terms in closed form is generally infeasible, since the visual input and discrete tokens lie in heterogeneous spaces and the underlying distributions are inaccessible.
-To obtain a computable objective, we instantiate InfoTok with computable dependence estimators and adopt a variational IB (VIB) formulation~\cite{DBLP:conf/iclr/AlemiFD017} to regulate the information dependencies during training.
-As a result, our proposed InfoTok promotes compact tokens that preserve reusable semantic and compositional structure, together with task-relevant perceptual cues.
+We adopt the Information Bottleneck (IB) principle~\cite{DBLP:journals/corr/physics-0004057,DBLP:conf/itw/TishbyZ15} to formalize InfoTok as an information-regularized learning process, where the tokenization objective is expressed as a trade-off between compression and task relevance through mutual information terms.
+However, computing these mutual information terms in closed form is generally infeasible in our setting, since the visual input and discrete tokens lie in heterogeneous spaces and the underlying distributions are inaccessible.
+To obtain a computable objective, we instantiate InfoTok with tractable dependence estimators, adopting variational IB (VIB) ~\cite{DBLP:conf/iclr/AlemiFD017} or Hilbert Schmidt Independence Criterion (HSIC)~\cite{DBLP:conf/nips/WangJMID21} based dependence measure as two feasible instantiations that serve the same role of regulating information dependencies during training.
+As a result, our proposed InfoTok promotes compact visual tokens that preserve reusable semantic and compositional structure, together with task-relevant perceptual cues.